open-mmlab/mmsegmentation/docs/en/user_guides/1_config.md

 # Tutorial 1: Learn about Configs

 We incorporate modular and inheritance design into our config system, which is convenient to conduct various experiments.
-If you wish to inspect the config file, you may run `python tools/print_config.py /PATH/TO/CONFIG` to see the complete config.
+If you wish to inspect the config file, you may run `python tools/misc/print_config.py /PATH/TO/CONFIG` to see the complete config.
 You may also pass `--cfg-options xxx.yyy=zzz` to see updated config.

 ## Config File Structure

-There are 4 basic component types under `config/_base_`, dataset, model, schedule, default_runtime.
+There are 4 basic component types under `config/_base_`, datasets, models, schedules, default_runtime.
 Many methods could be easily constructed with one of each like DeepLabV3, PSPNet.
 The configs that are composed by components from `_base_` are called _primitive_.